Google workers walk out in global protest over harassment - Journal du Cameroun

 At Google’s Dublin campus, the company’s European headquarters, around 500 people walked out in chilly conditions but were reticent about speaking to the media.

-Organizer Kate, who did not want to give her surname, told the crowd that she coordinated the event “in solidarity with anybody who has experienced any form of sexual harassment or misconduct in our workplace.”
+Organizer Kate, who did not want to give her surname, told the crowd that she coordinated the Dublin walkout “in solidarity with anybody who has experienced any form of sexual harassment or misconduct in our workplace.”

 In London, hundreds of workers packed into the biggest room at their main office in protest and later headed outside.